 JUSTICE FOR HUMAN TRAFFICKING VICTIMS, VIRGINIA BEACH JUSTICE INITIATIVE – $40,000

 The Virginia Beach Justice Initiative (VBJI) was founded to initiate and facilitate justice for those who have been victimized by human trafficking and to bring justice to those who are perpetrators.
 It aims to end human trafficking in the Hampton Roads area and throughout the Commonwealth by partnering with individuals and other organizations to prevent human trafficking, and barring that, to build a comprehensive system to identify, rescue, restore, and reintegrate those impacted by it.
 To aid in this mission, the Victim Services team and programming are designed to increase access to justice for local victims of human trafficking.
 Once trafficking victims are identified, VBJI provides counseling, court support, and pre-release planning for clients.
 In addition, the Victim Services team works to build relationships and provide education, training, and resources to public defenders, prosecuting attorneys, probation officers, judges, and law enforcement professionals who have the opportunity to influence client outcomes.

-JUSTICE IN THE CLASSROOM PROGRAM, JOHN MARSHALL FOUNDATION – $24,050
+JUSTICE IN THE CLASSROOM PROGRAM, JOHN MARSHALL CENTER FOR CONSTITUTIONAL HISTORY & CIVICS (Formerly John Marshall Foundation) – $24,050

 NORTHERN VIRGINIA PRO BONO LAW CENTER, FAIRFAX LAW FOUNDATION – $25,000